nils-kt/asar-package-obfuscator/README.md

 # asar package (javascript) obfuscator
-Obfuscate all .js files - the javascript-obfuscator is used for this purpose
+Obfuscate all .js files in an asar archive.

 ### How it works?
 It is very simple, but effective!
 Depending on how you setup the obfuscator.